Nepal: Official and widely spoken languages

 This region is a vibrant tapestry of cultures, with its language playing a central role in shaping its identity.
 Home to 124 recognized mother tongues, it reflects a deep-rooted diversity that defines its people.
-The primary language serves as a unifying force, spoken by nearly half the population as their mother tongue and by even more as a second language1.
+The primary language serves as a unifying force, spoken by nearly half the population as their mother tongue and by even more as a second language.

 Each language in this region carries a unique cultural legacy, from the Indo-European family, which dominates, to the Sino-Tibetan and Austro-Asiatic families.
-These tongues are more than just a means of communication—they are a cornerstone of identity and heritage1.
+These tongues are more than just a means of communication—they are a cornerstone of identity and heritage.

 As you explore this linguistic landscape, you’ll discover how policies and practices shape everyday interactions.
 This introduction sets the stage for a deeper dive into the fascinating world of language in this nation.